doylek1/ResGuides-NLTK/nltk-session-1-beginnermd.md

 * Web scraping with nltk and beautiful soup

-You can head [here](https://github.com/resbaz/lessons/blob/master/nltk/README.md) for the fully articulated overview of the course, but we'll almost always stay within IPython.
+You can head [here](https://github.com/resbaz/lessons/blob/master/nltk/README.md) for the fully articulated overview of the course.
+Everything we cover here and more is available to you.
-Remember, everything we cover here will remain available to you after ResBaz is over, including these Notebooks.
 It's all accessible at the [ResBaz GitHub](https://github.com/resbaz/lessons/tree/master/nltk).

 **Where am I!?**